Kizuna (album): Singles

 Challenger was released as the album's lead single on April 28, 2021.
 The retro funk-influenced lead track "Born to be Wild" peaked atop the Billboard Japan Hot 100.
-The single debuted at number one on the Oricon Singles Chart, seeling 254,111 copies in its first week.
+The single debuted at number one on the Oricon Singles Chart, selling 254,111 copies in its first week.

 Stranger was released as the album's second single on August 18, 2021.
 The single continued JO1's number-one streak on the Oricon Singles Chart, outselling the group's last two singles in its second week.
 It then became the group's fastest single to sell over 400,000 copies on the Billboard Japan chart at that time.
 Jung Ho-hyun, who has worked with Wanna One and Exo, produced the single's Japan Hot 100 number-one futurepop EDM lead track "Real".
 Ryohei Shingu directed the music video, which won Best Dance Video at the 2021 MTV Video Music Awards Japan.

 The album's third single, Wandering, was released on December 15, 2021, with double lead tracks, "Bokura no Kisetsu" (僕らの季節, Our Season) and "Prologue".
 The latter served as the ending theme of anime series Boruto: Naruto Next Generations.
 The songs peaked at number one and forty-nine on the Japan Hot 100, respectively.
 Supported by a week-long nationwide out-of-home advertising campaign, titled #Find_the _JO1, Wandering earned the group their highest first-week physical and combined sales to date on the Oricon Charts, surpassing their debut single Protostar.
 The single was JO1's first release to earn a Double Platinum certification from the Recording Industry Association of Japan (RIAJ) for over a half million units in shipments.